 Covers the relationship of fire defenses and fire losses to insurance rates, basic insurance principles, fire loss experience and loss ratio applying the ISO grading schedule and state regulations of fire insurance.
 Prerequisite: FRP060 or consent of instructor.
-Offered as
+Offered as needed.

-FRP088 Fire Prevention Education Programs
+FRP088 Fire Prevention Education Programs 3 class hrs/wk, 3 cr.

-Demonstrates participants ability to utilize fire data, analyze the prevention needs in a community, and design one public fire education program directed toward preventing or mitigating certain fires in that community.
-Prerequisite: FRP060 or consent of instructor.
+Uses fire data to analyze the prevention needs in a community and to design a public fire education program directed to preventing or mitigating certain fires in that community.
 Offered as needed.